jerryzhao173985/reference_model/README.md

 directory, but will output the conformance unit tests into a `conformance` directory.

-If you have a different build directory for the reference model, you may have to supply one or more of the following options for path locations:
+If you have a different build directory (from the local `build` directory) for the reference model, you may have to supply one or more of the following options for path
+locations:

 * `--ref-model-path` - path to the `tosa_reference_model` executable.
 * `--schema-path` or `--operator-fbs` - path to the TOSA flatbuffer schema file (`tosa.fbs`)